CVE-2026-57573: CWE-918: Server-Side Request Forgery (SSRF) in unclecode crawl4ai

 Potential Impact

-An unauthenticated remote attacker can exploit this SSRF vulnerability to cause the server to make HTTP requests to internal or private network addresses.
-This can lead to unauthorized access to internal services or sensitive information disclosure.
-The CVSS score of 8.6 (high) reflects the high confidentiality impact with no integrity or availability impact.
-There are no known exploits in the wild as of the published date.
+An unauthenticated remote attacker can exploit this SSRF vulnerability to make the vulnerable server perform HTTP requests to internal or private network addresses.
+This can lead to unauthorized access to internal services or information disclosure.
+The CVSS 3.1 base score is 8.6 (High), reflecting network attack vector, low attack complexity, no privileges required, no user interaction, scope change, and high confidentiality impact with no integrity or availability impact.

 Mitigation Recommendations